 Our results also bring forth some important questions.
-One of them is the extension of the multifractal framework from the inertial- to dissipative-range, i.e., describing the scaling of velocity gradients.
-Such an extension relies on the phenomenological assumption that the local Reynolds number, describing the dissipative cutoff, is unity, i.e., $\delta u_r r/\nu = 1$ \cite{Paladin87, Frisch95, SY2021}.
-As highlighted in recent works \cite{BPBY2019, BP2022}, this assumption is valid for longitudinal velocity increments, but not for transverse increments.
-This is essentially because of how vorticity and strain-rate interact in turbulence.
-It can be expected on this basis that the extension of multifractals to dissipation-range works for longitudinal velocity gradients, but not for transverse velocity gradients.
-Since Lagrangian intermittency seems a direct result of Eulerian transverse intermittency, it also follows that the extension to acceleration statistics would be an issue.
-Our recent studies \cite{BS_PRL_2022, BS2023} indeed confirm this.
+First is the extension of the multifractals from inertial- to dissipative-range, i.e., describing the scaling of velocity-gradients.
+Such an extension relies on the phenomenological criterion that the local Reynolds number, describing the dissipative cutoff, is unity, i.e., $\delta u_r r/\nu = 1$ \cite{Paladin87, Frisch95, SY2021}.
+As highlighted in recent works \cite{BPBY2019, BP2022}, this is valid for longitudinal increments, but not for transverse increments, essentially because of how vorticity and strain-rate interact in turbulence.
+It can thus be expected that the extension of multifractals to dissipation-range works for longitudinal velocity-gradients, but not for transverse velocity-gradients.
+Since the current results suggest that Lagrangian intermittency is linked to transverse Eulerian intermittency, it follows that the extension to acceleration statistics would be an issue, as confirmed by our recent studies \cite{BS_PRL_2022, BS2023}.
 In addition, acceleration components are strongly correlated in turbulence \cite{tsinober01, BS2023}, which is a feature of Navier-Stokes dynamics that is not accounted for by multifractals.

 A second question concerns the meaning of universality given the longitudinal and transverse exponents behave differently.
 One strategy could be to consider a joint multifractal spectrum for longitudinal and transverse increments.
 It might be possible to set appropriate conditions on both to enable the inertial-range universality and the transition from the inertial- to dissipation-range.
 Essentially, addressing the discrepancy between longitudinal and transverse intermittency presents a critical and pressing problem in turbulence theory.